mesh3aal/UrlShortening/README.md

 ## 📄 License

-This project is available for free use.
+This project is open-source and available under the [MIT License](LICENSE).

 <br/>